Last updated 30 November 2022

 A public record

 The record of bankruptcy is added to a register, which can be accessed by the public.
 The Australian Financial Security Authority (AFSA) maintains a computerised database (the National Personal Insolvency Index (NPII)) on which all insolvency proceedings under the Bankruptcy Act 1966 (Cth) (Bankruptcy Act) are recorded.
+If a debtor becomes bankrupt that will be a permanent record on the NPII.
 The public can access the NPII for a fee.

 The statement of affairs of the bankrupt, apart from the confidential Part A, can be searched by the public for a fee, and by a creditor without charge.
 Searches of the NPII database can be conducted through AFSA’s Bankruptcy Register Search or via an index search agent.
 Credit reporting businesses also record details of bankruptcies.